On this page

 - An opportunity for staff to become more recovery-focused and to consider their own wellbeing

-- A place where patients, carers and staff learn together
+- A place where adults struggling with their mental health, carers and staff learn together

 - Courses delivered in co-production by experts by experience and experts by profession